ahmetseha/ahmetseha/README.md

-👋 A passionate frontend developer based in Sakarya, Turkey 🇹🇷.
+👋 A passionate frontend developer focused on creating robust and intuitive web experiences.

-I specialize in crafting modern web experiences using React, Next.js, and React Native.
-My focus is on building scalable, performant, and user-friendly interfaces.
+I specialize in crafting modern interfaces using React, Next.js, and React Native.
+My goal is to build scalable, performant, and user-friendly applications.

-Beyond frontend, I'm genuinely interested in Rust and Python.
-I also love diving into maker and DIY projects in my free time.
+Beyond frontend, I have a genuine interest in Rust and Python.
+In my free time, I love diving into maker and DIY projects, exploring the intersection of technology and hands-on creation.